ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 Stocks do breakout of ranges after a long time.
 But before the breakout, we need to understand why stocks trade in ranges in the first place.

 This happens for two reasons:
-* When there are no meaningful fundamental triggers that can move the stock – think major announcements, new products, goegraphic expansion, change in management.
+* When there are no meaningful fundamental triggers that can move the stock – think major announcements, new products, geographic expansion, change in management.
 When there is no exciting or worrying news, the stock is stuck.
 This stock may remain here for a long time until a meaningful trigger.
 * In anticipation of a big announcement- When market expects a big announcement the stock can swing wildly in wither direction based on the outcome of the announcement.
 Until the announcement both buyers and sellers are unsure and thus stock enters a range.
 This range is usually short-lived.

-A breakout mor eoften than not suggests a trend formation.
+A breakout more often than not suggests a trend formation.
 The direction is based on the trigger or announcement but what matters is that a breakout happened.
 However, be wary of a false breakout.

-A false breakout when the trigger isn't strong enought o pull the stock in a particular direction.
+A false breakout when the trigger isn't strong enough to pull the stock in a particular direction.
 A false breakout happens when a 'not so trigger friendly' even occurs and impatient retail investors react to it.
 The volumes here are generally low, which means no smart money here.
 After this false breakout, the stock falls back into the range.

 A true breakout has:
 * High volumes